unifiedjs/unified-diff/readme.md

 [![Chat][chat-badge]][chat]

 [**unified**][unified] plugin to ignore unrelated messages.
-Currently works in PRs on Travis.
+Currently works in PRs on Travis and GitHub Actions.

 When working with natural language, having tools that check cumbersome tasks can be very useful (think [alex][] or [retext][] plugins).